JudahGabriel/RavenDB.Identity/Readme.md

 ## Getting Started and Sample Project

 Need help?
 Checkout the [Razor Pages sample](https://github.com/JudahGabriel/RavenDB.Identity/tree/master/Samples/RazorPages) or [MVC sample](https://github.com/JudahGabriel/RavenDB.Identity/tree/master/Samples/Mvc) to see it all in action.

-## Stable User Id mode

-By default RavenDB.Identity will use the email address of the user as part of their unique user Id, for example `Users/user@email.com`.
-This is great for readability while debugging, but if your application needs to allow the user to change their email address without losing their existing data it can be a real pain.
-The reason is that other documents will [likely have references](https://ravendb.net/docs/article-page/4.2/Csharp/client-api/how-to/handle-document-relationships) to the User Id, so if a user changes their email address but wants to keep the same account & data you would have to write code that updated those references.
-To help alleviate this pain you can use RavenDB.Identity in a different configuration where it will let RavenDB generate a unique ID for each user (eg: `Users/7-A`), which means their email can change without affecting their User Id and all references to the User document stay valid when their email address changes. *Be aware, changing StableUserId mode on a database with existing User documents is not supported, and will almost certainly result in loss of data.* If you think your application might ever need to support users changing their email address, it is recommended that you start your project using Stable User Id mode.

 ## Not using .NET Core?